Phrase-in-Context/eval/README.md

 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 Phrase in Context is a curated benchmark for phrase understanding and semantic search, consisting of three tasks of increasing difficulty: Phrase Similarity (PS), Phrase Retrieval (PR) and Phrase Sense Disambiguation (PSD).
 The datasets are annotated by 13 linguistic experts on Upwork and verified by two groups: ~1000 AMT crowdworkers and another set of 5 linguistic experts.
 PiC benchmark is distributed under CC-BY-NC 4.0.

-This repository contains source code necessary to reproduce most of the main results in our paper.
+:star2: Official implementation to reproduce most of the main results in our paper [PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search](https://arxiv.org/abs/2207.09068).

+:star2: **Online web demo**: https://aub.ie/phrase-search

 **If you use this software, please consider citing:**